 Streams, bogs and marshes filter nutrients and pollutants from our drinking water, while also working to keep our clam and scallop estuaries healthy and productive.
 Marshes are some of the most productive ecosystems in the world and shelter many baby fish.
 There could be as many as 8 species of bats in town, and a single bat can eat 1,200 mosquitoes an hour.
 Bees and other harmless insects pollinate our flowers and crops on local farms, providing thousands of dollars in free work.

 Our Nehantic Forest cleans and cools the air, while producing the oxygen we depend on with every breath.
 Such forests are one of our few useful tools for ameliorating global warming and sea-level rise.
 We treasure our views and open space from Grassy Hill to Niantic Bay to the sunsets on Pattagansett Marsh.
 We watch the spring warblers land after their flight across Long Island Sound, look for the rare saltmarsh sparrow and await the coming of the osprey, egrets and herons.
+A Groton cable access TV show Clean Water Ways is centered on protecting Connecticut waters.

 Find out more about East Lyme’s Conservation of Natural Resources Commission.